ajag2479/aws-cloud-infrastructure-portfolio/README.md

 This repository contains the **21 hands-on labs** I completed while preparing for the **AWS Certified Cloud Practitioner (CLF-C02)** certification.

-My goal is to build a solid practical foundation in AWS by working directly with the most important services.
+My goal is to build a solid practical foundation in AWS by working directly with core services, learning fundamental concepts, and documenting my progress step by step.

 ---